YooKing/jaaayden.github.io/blog/2023-04-07-Time to Comment.md

 tags: [website]
 ---

-The **comment** function of this website is opened.

-It's enormous progress for this website.
-You can talk to me in the comments easily instead of sending me an email if you have a GitHub account.

-**Try it out in the comments below！**
+The **comment function** on this website is now available, which marks a significant improvement.
+If you have a **GitHub account**, you can easily communicate with me through the comments section instead of sending an email.
+Feel free to try it out by leaving your thoughts below!